luhlitt/Skincare-Recommendation/README.md

 ### Data Pre-Processing
 Transforming text in natural language format to numeric representations is a critical component of the proposed methodology.
+The concept of how to use text user reviews was by investigating what products/ingredients were mentioned in the user review.
+We extracted product keywords from text user reviews to represent products by matching product keywords to a set of predefined products/ingredients.

+Afterwards, we did sentiment analysis to derive scores that would serve as user ratings.

 ### Algorithms performed
 1. Matrix Factorisation
 1. Neural Collaborative Filtering

-Neural Collaborative Filtering + Topics
+1. Neural Collaborative Filtering + Topics
-Neural Collaborative Filtering + Reviews
+1. Neural Collaborative Filtering + Reviews